mach-8/notes-cfd/README.md

 ## Course Description

   This course will cover fundamental aspects of computational fluid dynamics.
 The overall goal is to introduce students to details of the trade that are often hidden behind closed source commercial software or that may not be easy to pick from the codes of open-source software.
-Special emphasis will be placed on derivation of governing equations for single phase and multiphase flows, review, comparison and development of various numerical methods for the discretization of the governing equations and solution procedures for coupling pressure and velocity.
+Special emphasis will be placed on derivation of governing equations for single phase and multiphase flows, review, comparison and development of various numerical methods for the discretization of the governing equations and procedures for solving discretized governing equations.

 ## Learning Outcomes

 By the end of this course, students should be able to: